• Skip to primary navigation

 • 1 cup orange juice

-• 4 tbsp seasoning, plus desired amount for outside of meat *we use Chupacabra, any seasoning works
+• 4 tablespoon seasoning, plus desired amount for outside of meat *we use Chupacabra, any seasoning works

 • 3-4 lb pork loin *or pork shoulder works